HusnainRazaGhaffar/certified-kubernetes-administrator-course/docs/03-Scheduling/12-Resource-Limits.md

   ![rr-pod](../../images/rr-pod.PNG)

 ## Resources - Limits
-- In Kubernetes a pod can consume as mush CPU and memory resources as are available on the node but default resource limits are 1 vCPU and 512 Mebibytes of RAM.
+- In Kubernetes a pod can consume as mush CPU and memory resources as are available on the node.
 To restrict a pod from doing that, we can add limits under the resource section

   ![rsl](../../images/rsl.PNG)